Corinthia Grand Hotel Astoria Brussels: Closure, renovation and reopening

+Building and amenities

+Before restoration, the hotel had 118 rooms.
+With its new configuration, it now offers 126 rooms, including 31 suites and five signature suites.
+The establishment also houses Corinthia Spa by Sisley, a 1200 m2 spa and wellness centre; expanded modular meeting rooms complete with technological equipment; a Palm Court lounge; Under the stairs, a bar created by the mixologist Hannah Van Ongevalle; Palais Royal, a gourmet restaurant by the Michelin-starred chef David Martin; Le Petit bon bon, a gourmet brasserie by the chef Christophe Hardiquest; Coutume, a concept store of Belgian luxury brands; as well as a private members' club.

 Famous guests

-The Hotel Astoria has become a mythical place in Brussels.
+The hotel has become a mythical place in Brussels.
 For a century, it has been the meeting place for kings and greats of this world.
 In the guestbook, many famous personalities can be found: heads of state and prime ministers like Adenauer, Ben-Gurion, Churchill, Eisenhower, Edward Heath, Édouard Herriot, Hirohito and the Shah; artists like Dalí; writers like James Joyce and Marguerite Yourcenar; actors like Pierre Fresnay and Gérard Philippe; singers like Maurice Chevalier; and musicians like Khachaturian, Menuhin, Oistrakh and Rubinstein.